 Best Conditioning: Overtone Coloring Conditioner

-For a healthy dose of color and hydration, Overtone’s color-depositing conditioners are the way to go.
+For a dose of color and hydration, Overtone’s color-depositing conditioners are the way to go.
 “They're semi-permanent conditioners that are safe for all hair types, and they're cruelty-free,” says Schaudt.
 “If you’re looking for a toner to try at home, these work great and rinse out over time.”

 The formula doesn’t lift or lighten the hair, but instead deposits a wash of pigment while nourishing it with a blend of shea butter, coconut oil, and avocado oil.
 It’s available in 15 shades ranging from ginger to black (including a rainbow assortment of fantasy hues), which are all free from ammonia, bleach, parabens, and sulfates to boot.